2betafactor/performance-reviews-software/src/content/posts/2021-06-03-what-is-project-management-a-clear-definition.md

 ---
 template: blog-post
 title: What is Project Management?
-A clear definition
+A clear definition for project managers
 slug: /what-is-project-management/
 date: 2021-06-03 14:38
 description: "Project management is the process of planning, organizing,